prorev/prorev.github.io/_posts/2021-02-01-random-processes.md

 Brownian motion is a stochastic process.
 It is called Wiener process also.

-Brownian motion can be described by a continuous-time stochastic process where each step $t$ depends on previous step $t-1$.

 Let $X(t)$ is a random variable that depends on $t$ where $t \in [0, \infin]$.
 We can write simple $X(t) = X_t$

 We can describe the process as: